Super-Protocol/sp-vm/docs/08-azure-attestation.md

 | TDX | `POST https://<instance>.attest.azure.net/attest/TdxVm?api-version=2023-04-01-preview` with the TD quote and the runtime data |
 | SEV-SNP | `POST https://<instance>.attest.azure.net/attest/SevSnpVm?api-version=2022-08-01` with the report, the PEM VCEK chain and the runtime data |

-The default instance is `https://sharedeus.eus.attest.azure.net`.
+Any shared MAA instance gives an equivalent verdict, because the token checks below are tied to the instance that was asked.
+The library default is `https://sharedeus.eus.attest.azure.net`.
+The image picks the nearest one
+instead: while detecting the VM mode, `pki_configure_helper.py` measures the latency to the shared instances published by Microsoft, keeps the fastest, and writes it to `/etc/swarm/swarm-maa-endpoint`; the PKI Authority service passes it on as `azure.maaEndpoint` and falls back to `sharedeus` without the file.

 MAA itself verifies the vendor signature and the runtime data binding (it rejects altered runtime data).
 The verifier accepts the answer only if:

 - the token is RS256-signed by a key published by the same instance (`jku` = `<instance>/certs`), was issued by it (`iss`) and is within its validity